Sage: A distributed software-defined sensor network.

 The most common users have included:

-- Domain scientists interested in developing edge AI applications.
+- Domain scientists and AI developers interested in developing edge AI applications.

-- Users interested in sensor and application-produced datasets.
+- Folks interested in sensor and application-produced datasets.

-- Domain scientists interested in adding new sensors and deploying nodes to answer specific science questions.
+- Domain scientists interested in adding new sensors and deploying nodes to answer science questions.

 How is the cyberinfrastructure architected?